do I sign up for Housing for the 2018-2019 academic year?

 Yes.
 All timeslots are randomly generated within class codes by a computerized system.
 Individuals and every block have the same chance of getting an early timeslot within their class code as they do a later timeslot.
 The earlier your timeslot, the better your chances of securing your top choice housing.

 happens if my class code is listed incorrectly?

 When you sign up for housing, the housing portal will show your current class code (freshman, sophomore, junior, or senior) as assigned by the Registrar’s Office.
 If you are classified incorrectly in the housing portal, please contact the housing office immediately at email@example.com or (607) 255-5368.
 If you do not let us know that your class code is incorrect, you will have to keep the first timeslot you receive.
 (If you are a current first-year student with enough credits to change your class code, please contact us by February 19.
 Note that if we reclassify you as a current sophomore, you will lose your guarantee for on-campus housing.)

 can I find out more about my housing options?

 Start by visiting housing.cornell.eduand clicking on “Live on Campus” in the menu bar at the top of the page, and then on “Where to Live” in the drop-down menu.
 Navigate to the individual community webpages for full descriptions and photographs.
-We also encourage you to tour buildings and learn more about the different communities by attending any of the following events:
+We also encourage you to tour buildings to learn more about the different communities.

 is General Room Selection?
 Are there different room selection processes?